 Importantly, these interactions become the starting point for a relationship between the Hub and our communities.

 Some time back, we were Facebooked by Wilbur’s mum.
 Young Wilbur and his classmates at a small inland rural school were perplexed by a shell fossil he’d found on a hill.
 What was this fossil about and why was a shell on a hill nowhere near an ocean?
 Within a day we’d got Wilbur some answers to his burning questions, including an extensive email from a GNS/Victoria University palaeontologist.
-Going a step further, we curated some fossil resources in the Pond, for Wilbur and his school.
+Going a step further, we curated some fossil resources for Wilbur and his school – a similar curation can be viewed on our Pinterest fossils board.
 And because we have the memory of elephants, 2 years later, we reconnected by alerting Wilbur’s mum to a family fossil event in their area.

 This is what we do.
 We connect people – schools, kids, teachers, scientists, those looking for answers, those seeking experts to visit or Skype with and teachers and students looking for ideas.
 We look for ways to deepen the connections – curating content, posting information, providing PLD and resources and STEM-based events and experiences.